Sara Lee Butter Streusel Coffee Cake

 - 1/2 cup butter, melted and cooled

-To make the dough, combine all of the dough ingredients (start with 3 cups flour) in order in the bowl of a stand mixer fit with the paddle attachment.
+- To make the dough, combine all of the dough ingredients (start with 3 cups flour) in order in the bowl of a stand mixer fitted with the paddle attachment.

-Bake for 30 minutes, or until golden brown.
-Remove to rack and let cool before serving.
+- Bake for 30 minutes, or until golden brown.
+Remove to a rack and let cool before serving.

 Recipe adapted from thewellplatedlife.net.